vojin-nisevic/vojin-nisevic/README.md

 - 👋 Hi, I’m @vojin-nisevic
 - 👀 I’m interested in finding a job
-- 🌱 I’m currently learning .NET Core and Blazor
+- 🌱 I’m currently learning JAVA and ANGULAR
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nisevic.vojin@gmail.com